ozalpozqur/altogic-auth-vue3/README.md

 ```

 ### Login Page
 In this page, we will show a form to log in with email and password.
-We will use Altogic's `altogic.auth.signInWithEmail()` function to log in.
+We will use Altogic's `altogic.auth.signInWithEmail()` function to sign-in.
 ```vue
 <!-- src/views/LoginView.vue -->
 <script setup>